Oturu leads Minnesota past Mount St. Mary’s 71-53

 Up by eight at the half, Minnesota opened the second half on a 13-5 run, including five points from Gabe Kalscheur, before the Mountaineers scored 10 straight points to get within 44-38 with 11:26 to play.

-A jumper by Oturu, a freshman who has scored in double figures in five straight, keyed a 10-2 stretch to put Minnesota up 61-47 with 3:52 to go.
+A jumper by Oturu, a freshman who has scored in double figures in five straight, started a 10-2 stretch to put Minnesota up 61-47 with 3:52 to go.

+“(He was) a top-50 player in the country, big time recruit, so I’m not surprised at all,” Pitino said. “.
+I still think he can get a lot better.”

 BIG PICTURE

-Mount St. Mary’s: The Mountaineers — who started the season with nine straight losses including defeats on the road by North Carolina State (105-55), Maryland (92-77) and St. John’s (85-71) — have one of the most inexperienced rosters in the nation under first-year head coach Dan Engelstad with all 16 players either freshmen or sophomores.
+Mount St. Mary’s: The Mountaineers — who started the season with nine straight losses including road defeats at North Carolina State (105-55), Maryland (92-77) and St. John’s (85-71) — have one of the most inexperienced rosters in the nation under first-year head coach Dan Engelstad with all 16 players either freshmen or sophomores.
 Sunday provided continued growth.

-Minnesota: To be successful in the Big Ten, the Gophers will need to limit the turnovers.
-The Gophers had 12 against a mid-major foe after 14 in their last game against North Carolina A&T.
+Minnesota: The Gophers need to be better with the ball.
+It had 12 against another mid-major foe after 14 in their last game against North Carolina A&T.

 UP NEXT